 And spread well, leaving about 1/2 an inch around the sides.

 We’re only using 2-3 tablespoons of white sugar here because it doesn’t take much.

-Now, to make our small little orange rolls, take a pizza cutter and cut right down the center of your dough to divide it into two looooonnnnnng skinny rectangles.
+Now, to make our small little orange rolls, we take a pizza cutter and cut right down the center of the dough to divide it into two long skinny rectangles.